ShubhamThakur088/Azure-zero-to-hero/Day-06/concepts.md

 Key features include:

 - **Stateful Firewall**: Allows or denies traffic based on rules and supports stateful inspection.
+Stateful firewall keeps track and monitors active network connections while analyzing incoming traffic and potential data risks.
+This firewall is situated at layer-3 (Network) and layer-4 (Transport)

 - **Application FQDN Filtering**: Filters traffic based on fully qualified domain names.
+A Fully Qualified Domain Name (FQDN) is the complete address of a website on the internet.
+Some of the examples are:
+    - mail.example.com
+    - blog.example.com

 - **Threat Intelligence Integration**: Integrates with threat intelligence feeds for enhanced security.